Introduction to ACME

 andmarker

-to the default cycler - Remove: delete selected plots
+to the default cycler - Remove: delete selected plots.
+Plots can also be deleted by pressing the

 Operations